Common Small Signal Tubes Stock List

 The 12AT7 is the third member in the family of common 12 volt audio tubes.
-It has medium gain, but is the hardest of the three to manufacture and is the LEAST consistent of the three by far (meaning far higher rejection ratios)!
+It has medium/high gain, but is the hardest of the three to manufacture and is the LEAST consistent of the three by far (meaning far higher rejection ratios)!
 This is a result of the very tight clearances between the cathode, grid & plate.
 At V.T.S. all 12AT7 tubes are matched on the fully calibrated RCA-WT100-A. This is the only machine with the precision needed to handle this tube.
 Here again is the best of the best.
-All VTS, the RCA 12AT7 has about a 6-to-1 rejection ratio!
+All VTS, the RCA 12AT7 has about a 4-to-1 rejection ratio!
+(Meaning I reject 3 out of 4 tubes tested!)
 Compare that to any other tube supplier in the world!

 6DJ8, 6922, 7308 (Frame Grid Tubes)